 While men may also outlive the average life expectancy, this is a problem that women are more likely to encounter—especially if their spouse passes away before then, which would reduce their planned savings or pension even more.

 Another obstacle affecting women is the gender pay gap in most industries.
 Women, and in particular women of color, are paid less than men for the same work.
 Logically, this means they will have to place a higher proportion of their salary to cover their planned retirement and savings for the future.
 Estate planning attorneys can advise women on how to best save for the future and strategies they should utilize to combat the pay disparity.

 These issues, along with others, show why women may want to approach estate planning differently than their male counterparts.
 But because women themselves will face different issues and have various needs throughout the estate planning process, it is critical to create a custom estate plan to fit a person’s unique situation.
 Estate planning attorneys can help advise clients on how much they should save for retirement and help to create a personalized estate plan that ensures their needs for the future are being met.

 By delaying this process, there can be long-term consequences.
 These include needing to save more per year for retirement, needing to retire later in life, or having to compromise on a person’s preferred retirement lifestyle.

 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance crafting an estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 We have decades of experience helping individuals, families, and loved ones create estate plans that fit their unique needs and circumstances.
 Estate planning may appear complicated and overwhelming—we are here to reduce stress about the process and answer any questions you have.
-To schedule a free, initial consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.